Juanelorganelo/shield-ts/README.md

 ```

 Using this API is safer since you can only call `parseDomain` with a `Parser<Domain>` value and the only (safe) way to produce one
 is by calling the `parseLocal` function.
-This effectively encodes the parser constraints at compile-time since trying to call `parseDomain` with a `Parser<Local>` the program will fail to compile with the message `"Type Parser<Local> is not assignable to Parser<Domain>.
+This effectively encodes the parser constraints at compile-time since trying to call `parseDomain` with a `Parser<Local>` value will produce the following compile error `"Type Parser<Local> is not assignable to Parser<Domain>.
 Type Local is not assignable to type Domain".`.
-Same goes for the `parseLocal`
+Same goes for the `parseLocal` function.

 ## Development